OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 ###### Checking if the App is Calling Other App's Universal Links

+An app might be calling other apps via universal links in order to simply trigger some actions or to transfer information, in that case, it should be verified that it is not leaking sensitive information.

-If you have the original source code, you can search it for the `openURL:options:completionHandler:` method.
+If you have the original source code, you can search it for the `openURL:options:completionHandler:` method and check the data being handled.

 > Note that the `openURL:options:completionHandler:` method is not only used to open universal links but also to call custom URL schemes.